shwina/still-magic/_chapters_en/intro.md

-These lessons can be used for self-study by people who plan to enroll in something like the [Insight Data Science][insight] Fellows Program, or as part of a one-semester course for graduate students or senior undergraduates who are already comfortable writing two-page programs in Python using lists, functions, and libraries.
+These lessons can be used for self-study by people who plan to enroll in something like the [Insight Data Science][insight] Fellows Program, or as part of a one-semester course for graduate students or senior undergraduates.

 ## What Does 'Done' Look Like? {#s:intro-done}